anibohara2000/password-generation/utils/README.md

 ```
 python3 guessability.py --pwd=Password % Check guessability score of "Password"
-python3 guessability.py --file=filename % Check guessability score of passwords contained in the file filename
+python3 guessability.py --file=filename % Check guessability score of passwords contained in the file "filename"
 ```

 After running the code for all files, stop the apache server using the command: